 The Early Years Study 2

 The Early Years Study 2 (McCain et al., 2007) promoted the recommendations of the Early Years Study and made the neural and biological evidence for lifespan development accessible to communities and important for educators because it allowed for a framing of what self-regulation means within kindergarten classrooms.
-This study explained the science behind creating a classroom environment leading to experiences in which a child could explore his/her own individual ways of seeking calm, since reducing stress through highquality early childhood outcomes is important to successful outcomes of mental health and learning (McCain et al., 2007).
+This study explained the science behind creating a classroom environment leading to experiences in which a child could explore his/her own individual ways of seeking calm, since reducing stress through high-quality early childhood outcomes is important to successful outcomes of mental health and learning (McCain et al., 2007).
 Data from the National Longitudinal Survey of Children and Youth (NLSCY) by Statistics Canada were summarized in the Early Years 2 report, defining vulnerable children as those who had a developmental difficulty like obesity, poor language skills, social problems, emotional regulation difficulties, attention problems, or learning difficulties.
 McCain et al. (2007) highlighted from the NLSCY data that about 25% of Canadian children under six were considered vulnerable, and presumed to be likely to experience problems later in life.
 Data from the population-based Early Development Instrument (EDI; Janus & Offord, 2007) matched those of the NLSCY, with both demonstrating that 25% of the population entering grade one are vulnerable.

 Early Learning for Every Child Today (ELECT)